M4rl0wBuongustaio/master_thesis_ai_sommelier/README.md

 # AI-Sommelier (Master Thesis)

-*AI-Sommelier installation instructions can be found below.
-(Installation Notes)*
+*AI-Sommelier installation instructions can be found below (Installation Notes).*

 ## About this Repository and Research Questions